Concepts

 Piko::setAlias('@lib', '/usr/local/share/lib');

-These components are declared in the components section of the application configuration using a key-value paired array where keys are components class name and values could be either:
+Components are declared in the components section of the application configuration.
+The configuration is a key–value array where keys are usually the component class names and values can be one of the following:

 use Piko\View;